 Memes are stupid.
 Memes are dangerous.
 As fun and often humorous as these passed-around images on the internet can sometimes be, memes are one of the multitude of things that are causing society to become more divisive and decay faster into an unrecognizable mass of dung.

 Why?
-Well, for starters, hardly anybody fact-checks memes, pics or screenshots of comments or tweets that are shared around social media quicker than the flu at an elementary school assembly (they truly are “viral”).
+Well, for starters, hardly anybody fact-checks memes, pics, or screenshots of comments or tweets that are shared around social media quicker than the flu at an elementary school assembly (they truly are “viral”).
 Sources are rarely given for the “arguments” they offer.
-Memes appeal to both dumbed-down and extremist emotional jabs without offering anything real, substantial or thorough, nor do they hardly ever put anything in the proper context of their debates.
+Memes appeal to both dumbed-down and extremist emotional jabs without offering anything real, substantial, or thorough, nor do they hardly ever put anything in the proper context of their debates.
 The minimalist thinking is, “who cares if there is any validity to this?
-It makes the other side look bad, and hopefully I’ll influence a few people to move over to my side.”
+It makes the other side look bad, and hopefully, I’ll influence a few people to move over to my side.”

 What’s worse is that lamentably everyone uses memes.
-Liberals use them against Conservatives, Conservatives against Liberals, Atheists against Creationists, Creationists against Atheists, or for any sociological, political, religious, philosophical or medical argument or cause that exists.
-Participants throw them back at their opponents without even realizing that even though there may exist well-founded, rational arguments that supports their side, they still chose to use these extemporaneous – and often wrong – meme pictures instead, and not even realize that their employment may hurt their cause more than it helps.
+Liberals use them against Conservatives, Conservatives against Liberals, Atheists against Creationists, Creationists against Atheists, or for any sociological, political, religious, philosophical, or medical argument or cause that exists.
+Participants throw them back at their opponents without even realizing that even though there may exist well-founded, rational arguments that support their side, they still chose to use these extemporaneous – and often wrong – meme pictures instead, and not even realize that their employment may hurt their cause more than it helps.